Flat Fee Landlord

 Why HOA Violations Are the Landlord's Problem

-The HOA has a legal relationship with the property owner — not the tenant.
+The HOA has a legal relationship with the property owner - not the tenant.
 When a tenant parks in a prohibited space, fails to maintain the lawn to HOA standards, leaves trash out on non-collection days, or installs a satellite dish without approval, the HOA sends the violation notice to the owner.
 The owner receives the fine.
-If the owner doesn't respond, the HOA can escalate to legal action and even place a lien on the property.
+If the owner does not respond, the HOA can escalate to legal action and even place a lien on the property.

 Preventing HOA Violations

 • Conduct mid-lease inspections that check for HOA compliance issues before they generate a violation notice.
+A quarterly drive-by takes 15 minutes and can prevent hundreds in fines.

 When a Violation Occurs